Velo: About Function Caching in the Backend

 When should I use function caching?

-Caching should be used to enhance performance and efficiency in scenarios such as:
+Caching should be used to enhance performance and efficiency in scenarios when:

-• When you have static or rarely changing data.
+• You have static or rarely changing data, such as company information or fixed schedules.

-• When your backend functions involve intensive computations or database queries.
+• Your backend functions involve heavy computations or database queries, such as generating reports from extensive datasets.

-In situations where real-time accuracy is crucial and data updates frequently, selectively applying caching can help ensure your site displays the most current information.
-For example, if you have a backend function that retrieves foreign exchange rates to display on your site, you might cache the function's return value for only 24 hours.
-After this period, the function's return value is cached again the next time the function is called.
+In situations where real-time accuracy is crucial and data updates frequently, you might selectively implement caching while ensuring your site stays up-to-date.
+For example, if you have a backend function that retrieves foreign exchange rates, you could cache the functions return value for a 24-hour period, since exchange rates change daily.
+This means that after each 24-hour period, the function's return value will be refreshed and cached upon the next call.
 To cache a return value for 24 hours, set the ttl property to 86400.

 For data that changes less frequently, you can set a longer TTL period.
-If no TTL is specified, the default is 604000 seconds (approximately 1 week).
+If no TTL is specified, the default is 604800 seconds (1 week).

 How to invalidate a function cache?